 As a property manager, nurturing personal relationships with prospective or current tenants is essential so you keep them around and avoid treating them like a number.
-Be sure you have their real names right in the script, along with using their first names.
+Be sure to greet them by their first name.

 Collecting other key pieces of customer info related to your business is also important.
 One way to gather this is to have them fill out surveys so you can collect as much personal information as possible.
 Knowing what they like and don't like about your properties will go a long way in determining how you craft your script in a personalized way.

 Finding the Perfect Greeting

 The first words from your phone agents go a long way in how customers perceive your property-related business.

 Typically, the best way to greet callers is to say "Thank you for calling (your business name).
 How may I help you?"
 This simple line immediately identifies who you are while showing your appreciation for the call.
 You're also offering a quick offer of help, whether it's for message taking or appointment scheduling.

 Sometimes you'll find scripts that thrown in a "how are you today?" at the end of the greeting.
 No matter what you choose to add there, think about how it fits within your property business's brand.

 Make sure you set expectations on how you want your phone agents to greet all callers.
 The more natural and personalized it is, the more friendly the caller will be, even if they're upset about something.

 Once again, you want to know your customers well before writing your call center script.
 Take some time to fully understand why a customer would call you so you hone your script toward their pain points.

 A large part of the time, you may have tenants calling about maintenance issues or a related emergency on the property you manage.
 The best way to approach this is for your phone agents to show as much empathy as possible for the problem to avoid sounding robotic or unsympathetic.